List on Bids44 →

 Cooling Fan Replacement₹500 – ₹800If fan becomes excessively noisy, stops working, or unit overheats.

-Power Cord Replacement₹300 – ₹500If original cord is damaged, frayed, or has burn marks.
+Power Cord/Plug Replacement₹300 – ₹500If cord is frayed, damaged, or plug pins are burnt.

 ServiceCostTradeoff

-Annual running cost estimate: Budget ₹300-₹800 for wear-and-tear and general cleaning at this age, plus one major repair likely in years 4-6 if it hasn’t had one already.
+Annual running cost estimate: ₹300-500 budget for wear-and-tear at this age, plus one major repair likely in years 5-7 of the product’s life cycle.

 Known Issues — Reported by Real Prestige Induction Cooktop Owners